Abdirahman283/EPL-named-queries-for-bet-app/README.md

 ```
 / (root)
 │
-├── named_queries.js          # MongoDB aggregation pipelines for each named query
+├── named_queries.js          # MongoDB aggregation pipelines and queries for each named query
 ├── README.md                 # This project description file
 └── /data                     # (Optional) Folder with sample match datasets or JSON schemas
 ```